Lab 3: Debugging and Testing

 Start address 40000000

-Use start to begin executing the program and stop at the beginning of main
+The start command will begin executing the program and stop at the main function.

 (gdb) start